 2. Ultrasonic Sensor

 Ultrasonic fuel sensors provide you with precise output.
-These ultrasonic sensors are installed with a GPS tracking system, and these sensors reach errors up to or less than 2%.
+These ultrasonic sensors are installed with a GPS tracking system, and these sensors have a high error margin greater than 5%.

 - These sensors have no separate moving parts.